 A global challenge requires a world leader

-Kansas State University is already a global leader among research universities in addressing the world challenge of feeding a growing population through animal health, plant science and food safety research.
-Now we're pushing ourselves even further to maintain the U.S. food system as the most competitive in the world.
+Kansas State University already is a global leader among universities for our research in animal health, plant science and food safety and food security.
+Now we're using our expertise to support the world's food systems.

 Study finds High Plains Aquifer peak use by state, overall usage decline